devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ### 1. Git Host:

 This field is filled by default, Showing the URL of the selected git providers.
 For example- https://github.com for Github, https://gitlab.com for GitLab, https://dev.azure.com/ for Azure.
+Please replace them if they are not the url you want to use.

 ### 2. Github Organization Name / GitLab Group Id / Azure DevOps Project Name: